+Many are struggling with Stay-At-Home Blues, and are finding it hard to stay positive during this enforced Covid19 Lockdown.
 I work from home and have had a few years packed with many activities at home – work, hobbies as well as running my home.
-Often these past years, just getting out of the house has been an effort for me.
-So, while this lockdown meant I had to restructure my daily routine because my husband and I are both at home, the stay-at-home part has not been all that bad for me.
+Often these past years, just getting out of the house hasContinue reading “5 Tips To Help You Enjoy The Stay-At-Home Blues”

 The times without a maid have always been a struggle for me, until recently.
 We made a lot of changes at home, and I reorganised my workflow, trying different ways, until I found something that works.